 Storing leftover pancakes

-Store any leftovers at room temperature for up to 2 days.
+Store any leftovers at room temperature for 2-3 days.
 Keep in an airtight container.

 Top tip

-When cooking your pancakes, set stove setting to low heat.
+When cooking your pancakes, set stove setting to medium-low heat.
 Once pan is hot, add in a bit of butter and vegetable oil.
 The vegetable oil helps keep the butter from burning.

 FAQ